AdobeDocs/workfront.pt-BR/help/quicksilver/planning/records/export-the-record-page.md

 <!--<span class="preview">The highlighted information on this page refers to functionality not yet generally available.
 It is available only in the Preview environment for all customers, or in the Production environment for customers who enabled fast releases.</span>

-<span class="preview">For information about fast releases, see [Enable or disable fast releases for your organization](/help/quicksilver/administration-and-setup/set-up-workfront/configure-system-defaults/enable-fast-release-process.md).</span>
+<span class="preview">For information about fast releases, see [Enable or disable fast releases for your organization](/help/quicksilver/administration-and-setup/set-up-workfront/configure-system-defaults/enable-fast-release-process.md).</span>-->

-<span class="preview">For information about the current release, see [Fourth Quarter 2023 release overview](/help/quicksilver/product-announcements/product-releases/23-q4-release-activity/23-q4-release-overview.md).</span>-->

 Para colaborar de forma mais eficiente com outras pessoas que talvez não tenham uma conta do Workfront, é possível exportar os detalhes de um registro para um arquivo e compartilhá-lo com elas.

 ## Requisitos de acesso

-+++ Expanda para exibir os requisitos de acesso do Workfront Planning.
++++ Expanda para visualizar os requisitos de acesso.

 Você deve ter o seguinte acesso para executar as etapas deste artigo: